g0-group/Audits/AdExNetwork.md

 Ability to open and finance OUTPACE channels on behalf of the `Identity` owners allows the routine relayer to perform powerful DoS attacks and in collusion with at least one whitelisted validator even steal funds.
 This is a significant risk, especially if routine relayers are intended to be provided centrally.

+### response

+Currently, all identities are deployed without setting a `registryAddr`, which means that a `channelOpen` routine op isn't possible; furthermore, the docs will be updated to reflect this added risk and we will consider removing it altogether if it isn't used.

 ### 5. Same validator can be added by the relayer multiple times, reducing validator/relayer collusion treshold

 At first look, routine relayer needs to collude with two whitelisted validators to be able to steal tokens from the `Identity` contract, the fact he can add the same validator multiple times however lowers this threshold to 1.

+### response

+See response to #4

 ### 6. Minor griefing opportunities in IdentityFactory

 Anybody can frontrun owner generated call of `deployAndFund` by either calling `deploy` or `deployAndExecute` making the owner's transaction fail.
 This forces the factory owner to fund the Identity contract in a different way, forcing additional transaction costs.

+### response

+Acknowledged; we will consider ways of fixing this, tracked in: https://github.com/AdExNetwork/adex-protocol-eth/issues/70

 ### 7. `WitdrawTo` authorisation should probably rank below `Transactions` authorisation